Amisha261/PRODIGY_DS_01/README.md

 The repository contains the following file:-

-1.  task1.ipynb : A jupyter notebook including the code of the data visualization.
+1.  task.ipynb : A jupyter notebook including the code of the data visualization.
 2.  requirements.txt : A text file containing the libraries used to create this project

 ## Getting Started :-

 1. Clone the repository
 2. Install the required python libraries from requirments.txt
-3. Open the task1.ipynb on your system and run the file
+3. Open the task.ipynb on your system and run the file

 ## Results :-